U.S. pressures Iran by targeting Chinese, UAE companies | Headlines

 "Indeed, Tehran may calculate that given the state of the oil market and global inflationary pressures, a concerted (U.S.) campaign to collapse Iranian energy exports to Trump-era levels is not in the cards in the near term," Rome added.
 The nuclear pact seemed near revival in March but talks unraveled partly over whether Washington might drop the Islamic Revolutionary Guard Corps, which controls armed and intelligence forces that Washington accuses of a global terrorist campaign, from the U.S. Foreign Terrorist Organization list.

-Reuters could not find contact information for Gao or Bhore to seek comment.
-The Treasury Department named the Hong Kong-based companies as Keen Well International Ltd and Teamford Enterprises Ltd and the Iran-based firms as Fanavaran Petrochemical Company, Kharg Petrochemical Company Ltd and Marun Petrochemical Company.
+The Treasury Department named the Hong Kong-based companies as Keen Well International Ltd and Stamford Enterprises Ltd and the Iran-based firms Fanavaran Petrochemical Company, Kharg Petrochemical Company Ltd, and Marun Petrochemical Company.
+The two Hong Kong-based companies and Gao could not be immediately reached for comment.

-Reuters could not obtain contact information for the Hong Kong-based firms.
 Kharg could not be reached for comment late on Thursday, the weekend in Iran, while Fanavaran and Marun did not immediately reply to emails seeking comment.
-The Treasury listed the four UAE-based companies as Future Gate Fuel and Petrochemical Trading L.L.C., GX Shipping FZE, Sky Zone Trading FZE and Youchem General Trading FZE.
+The Treasury listed the four UAE-based companies as Future Gate Fuel and Petrochemical Trading L.L.C., GX Shipping FZE, Sky Zone Trading FZE, and Youchem General Trading FZE.
 Reuters could not obtain contact information for them to seek comment.

 All property and interests in property of the firms falling under U.S. jurisdiction are blocked and those who deal with them may also be sanctioned or penalized under some circumstances.